Rafalk88/rehab-backend/DECISSIONS.md

   - Currently in experimental testing phase — implementation exists locally but is not committed to main.
   - The developer is validating performance impact and correctness of audit transaction handling.
   - A follow-up decision will mark this approach as “Accepted” once verified in staging.

+## Decision 014 - Encryption of sensitive data

+- **Date**: 2025-11-10
+- **Status**: Accepted
+- **Context**: The system handles sensitive user data (authentication, medical, personal info).
+To improve security and comply with audit/regulatory standards, all sensitive fields must be stored encrypted.
+- **Decision**:
+  - Currently, login-related data (passwords, email, etc.) are encrypted.
+  - All existing and future fields containing sensitive data will be encrypted at rest.
+  - Encryption and verification are handled transparently in relevant services (e.g., `AuthService`).
+  - Future developers must ensure new sensitive fields are automatically included in the encryption scheme.
+- **Rationale**:
+  - Protects user privacy and sensitive medical or personal information.
+  - Aligns with best practices, HIPAA/GDPR compliance, and audit requirements.
+  - Centralized encryption approach ensures consistency and reduces risk of accidental leaks.